Complaints about a messy closet/wardrobe and having insufficient space to fit in all your shopping buys, we have heard it all.

 8. Stow Seasonal Items Separately

-Save precious wardrobe space by keeping seasonal items such as thermal wear, winter jackets in storage bags and stow them at the top compartments of your wardrobe or underneath your bed to cleverly utilise space!
+Save precious wardrobe space by keeping seasonal items such as thermal wear, and winter jackets in storage bags or boxes and stow them in the top compartments of your wardrobe or underneath your bed to cleverly utilise space!

 Similarly, extra bed sheets, pillows and blankets should be stored separately in a dedicated space.